 Most countries have Facebook group communities where foreigners living in those countries gather together to share information.

 They serve as a valuable forum to ask questions of people with first-hand knowledge.
 They can be extremely helpful and brutally honest about the realities.

 On top of that, they are a great place to meet people once you do land in the country.

 However, if you’re seeking information in these groups about anything government-related, take all answers with a grain of salt.
 Use the feedback as a guide rather than gold.
 You should always double-check anything government-related with the government or a qualified professional like a lawyer or an accountant.

 View the list of all expat Facebook groups in Croatia here.

 #8 Inform yourself on the tax system

 First, find out if the new country has a double taxation treaty with your home country.
-If one in is in place, that usually means that you’ll only have to pay income tax in your country of residence.
+If one is in place, that usually means that you’ll only have to pay income tax in your country of residence.

 That being said, make sure you get into the weeds of this to fully understand your reporting requirements in both your native country and your country of residence.
 If you don’t, you risk piling up tax liabilities without knowing it.

-I got into this kind of mess during my first couple years in Croatia.
+I got into this kind of mess during my first couple of years in Croatia.
 My understanding was that I would be exempt from paying income tax in America for income up to $100K if I lived abroad full time.
 What I didn’t know is that this exemption doesn’t apply to self-employed people.
 It took a long time to clean up that mistake.